706-419-3883

 Breathe Deeply Ten Times Every Hour

-Deep breathing is a vital lifestyle practice because the power plants need oxygen to release most of the energy from ATP.
 If these seven suggestions do not help you, consult your physician as lab work is in order.
-Low thyroid hormones, anemia, elevated blood sugar, a low level of vitamin D, and a variety of other conditions sap energy.
+Low thyroid hormones, anemia, elevated blood sugar, B-12 deficiency, a low level of vitamin D, sleep apnea, depression, and a variety of other conditions sap energy.
 If you need help in incorporating these suggestions into your life, consider coming to Wildwood Lifestyle Center.
 We can help.

 © 2024, Wildwood Sanitarium.
 All rights reserved.